-- 3.7 Warwickshire Community And Volunteer Action (WCAVA) Councillors Michael Coker and Bill Gifford had a meeting with Pauline Urwin of WCAVA, where she pointed out that WCAVA would discuss the matter with their members.
+- 3.7 Warwickshire Community And Volunteer Action (WCAVA) Councillors Michael Coker and Bill Gifford had a meeting with Pauline Urwin of WCAVA, where she agreed that WCAVA would discuss the matter with their members.
 Ms Urwin had recently attended a very useful meeting which discussed Community Transport and that was a need for greater provision in Warwick District for more Community Transport that will support group activities.
 Ms Urwin felt that that the Task & Finish Group needed to speak with Stephen Roots at the County Council and also Age Concern about their transport schemes and how it operates in Warwick District.
 Ms Urwin offered to let all the charities that members of WCAVA know about the Task & Finish Group and will distribute any questionnaires to those bodies. - 3.8 Questionnaire 2200 questionnaires were sent out around Warwick District and a link to the Council's website was also advertised so these Questionnaires could be completed online at the Council's website.
 A total of 264 (12%) were completed and returned.
 A complete analysis of the results can be found in Appendix 3.
-The analysis does show that residents in Warwick District were not aware of community transport, do not have access to alternative transport and would use transport if available for a number of very valid reasons. - 3.9 Warwickshire County Council Stephen Roots and Dave Mathews from the County Council gave members an insight into the transport schemes operating within Warwickshire and how they are funded.
+The analysis indicated that there was a lack of awareness that community transport existed.
+In addition, residents who do not have access to alternative transport would use it if available. - 3.9 Warwickshire County Council Stephen Roots and Dave Mathews from the County Council gave members an insight into the transport schemes operating within Warwickshire and how they are funded.
 This news was tempered when Stephen stated that there could be funding cut backs. - 3.10 Travel Tokens These are available for residents within Warwick District who live within specific parishes within the District are 60 and over or have a disability.
 In addition some disabled people are entitled to travel tokens in the Towns and other parishes which are not part of the main scheme.
 There is £5 administration charge payable annually on collection of the tokens.
-Between 1 April 2010 and 30 September 2010 368 lots of tokens were issued to people.
+Between 1 April 2010 and 30 September 2010 597 lots of tokens were issued to people.
 Travel tokens can be used on trains, buses or taxis if they are signed up to the scheme.

-The 2009/10 budget allocation for travel tokens was $\pounds$ 120,000 with an actual spend of $\pounds$ 24,600.
-The 2010/11 budget allocation for travel tokens is $\pounds$ 121,500.
+The 2009/10 budget allocation for travel tokens was \pounds 120,000 with an actual spend of \pounds 24,600.
+The 2010/11 budget allocation for travel tokens is \pounds 121,500.

-However, it was discovered that uptake by taxi drivers was low because drivers were under the impression that tokens can only be redeemed in batches of £100 and that there was a 10% administration charge each time these were redeemed.
+However, it was discovered that uptake by taxi drivers was low because drivers were under the impression that tokens can only be redeemed in batches of $\pounds100$ and that there was a 10% administration charge each time these were redeemed.

 Subsequent research has revealed that tokens can be redeemed for any amount and there is no administration or postage charge.

-3.11 Transfer of Bus Pas Service - It was confirmed during the process of the review that the government had confirmed that the transfer of the issuing of bus passes would be made to Warwickshire County Council in April 2011.
+3.11 Transfer of Bus Pass Service - It was confirmed during the process of the review that the government had confirmed that the transfer of the issuing of bus passes would be made to Warwickshire County Council in April 2011.